 In order to correct for latitudinal biases, we do not apply any particular mask.
 The pixels contaminated by land have been filtered out (see 4.3.3.4.2).
 The latitudinal biases are characterized by orbit type (ascending or descending) and acquisition direction (aft and fore).

 Once the correction has been applied, a check on the effect of the correction is required, in particular, to identify inter-annual biases that could not be corrected.

-Figure 32: Seasonal latitudinal correction for SMAP.
-Top, ascending orbits; bottom, descending orbits.
+Figure 28: Seasonal latitudinal correction for SMAP.
+Fore acquisition, ascending orbits.